 What if my lab manual was written by my professor, not the department?

 You should list the professor as the author.
-Use their last name and their first and middle initials (or however the style guide specifies).
+Use their last name and their abbreviated initials (or however the style guide specifies).
 For example, in APA, it would be: Smith, J. D. (2025).
-Title of manual
+Title of manual…

-Do I need to include the course number in the citation?
+Do I need to include the course number when citing a lab manual?

 It depends on the style and the information available.
 Some styles, like APA, have a place for it (often in parentheses after the title).
 It’s helpful information to include if it’s on the manual’s cover, as it helps identify the exact document you used.

-For any direct quote, you must include specific page numbers in your in-text citation.
-For styles like APA, MLA, and Chicago, this means adding a page number (e.g., p.
-5 or just 5) to your parenthetical citation or footnote.
-This is how you provide in-text citations correctly.
+For any direct quote, include specific page numbers in your inline reference.
+For styles like these, this means adding a page number to your parenthetical reference or footnote.
+This is correct practice for inline references.

 What’s the difference between author date parenthetical citations and numbered systems?

-Author-date systems (APA, CSE Name-Year) tell the reader who and when right in the text, and refer to an alphabetical reference list.
-Numbered systems (ACS, IEEE) use a number in the text that points to a full citation in a sequentially ordered reference list.
+Creator-date systems (APA, CSE Name-Year) tell the reader who and when right in the writing, and refer to an alphabetical reference list.
+Numbered systems (ACS, IEEE) use a number in the writing that points to a full entry in a sequentially ordered reference list.
 Both are valid systems used by different fields and science editors.

-Correctly citing your sources, including the often-overlooked lab manual, is a fundamental skill in academic and scientific writing.
-It shows your attention to detail and respects the work that went into creating the document.
+Correctly citing your sources, including the often-overlooked laboratory manual (sometimes called a lab manual or course packet), is a fundamental skill in academic and scientific writing.
+It shows your attention to detail and respects the work that was created by whoever wrote the document.
 For more guidance on the principles behind these rules, exploring a guide to Mastering Citations can provide a broader context for all your academic work.
+See also our guide on how to cite an article for related source types.